Amp Price Hits $0.0017 on Exchanges (AMP)

-Amp (AMP) traded down 0.3% against the dollar during the 24-hour period ending at 15:00 PM Eastern on September 18th.
-Amp has a market cap of $61.56 million and $4.00 million worth of Amp was traded on exchanges in the last day.
-One Amp token can now be purchased for about $0.0017 or 0.00000006 BTC on major cryptocurrency exchanges.
-During the last week, Amp has traded 2% higher against the dollar.
+Amp (AMP) traded up 0.8% against the U.S. dollar during the twenty-four hour period ending at 13:00 PM E.T. on September 19th.
+In the last seven days, Amp has traded 2.2% lower against the U.S. dollar.
+One Amp token can now be purchased for approximately $0.0017 or 0.00000006 BTC on exchanges.
+Amp has a market capitalization of $61.90 million and approximately $3.25 million worth of Amp was traded on exchanges in the last day.

 - Aidi Finance (BSC) (AIDI) traded down 2.2% against the dollar and now trades at $0.0000 or 0.00000000 BTC.